waynekoo/SimulatedChatBot/README.md

 ## 📋 Bot Response

-The bot provides a single, consistent response to all messages notifying users that the chatbot service is permanently down and directing them to the main website at `http://116.99.49.161/`.
+The bot provides a single, consistent response to all messages notifying users that the chatbot service is permanently down and directing them to the main website at `http://116.99.49.161/` , this is just some arbitrary url.

 ## 🚀 Setup Instructions